MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 After you create and deploy Office 365 applications using the Office 365 Installer, Configuration Manager won't manage the Office updates by default.
 To enable Office 365 clients to receive updates from Configuration Manager, see [Deploy Office 365 updates with Configuration Manager](#deploy-office-365-updates-with-configuration-manager).

->[!NOTE]
->After you deploy Office 365 apps, you can create automatic deployment rules to maintain the apps.
+After you deploy Office 365 apps, you can create automatic deployment rules to maintain the apps.
 To create an automatic deployment rule for Office 365 apps, click **Create an ADR** from the Office 365 Client Management dashboard.
 Select **Office 365 Client** when you choose the product.
 For more information, see [Automatically deploy software updates](/sccm/sum/deploy-use/automatically-deploy-software-updates).

 ## Deploy Office 365 updates
-Starting in Configuration Manager version 1706 Office 365 client updates have moved to the **Office 365 Client Management** >**Office 365 Updates** node.
-This move won't impact your current ADR configuration.
+There is a scheduled [Automatic Updates task in Office 365](https://docs.microsoft.com/deployoffice/overview-of-the-update-process-for-office-365-proplus) that runs several times a week.
+If you recently installed Office 365, it's possible that the update channel has not been set yet and and an update scan will not find applicable updates for it.
+For testing purposes, you can start the update task manually.

 Use the following steps to deploy Office 365 updates with Configuration Manager: